lizmat/raku-all-modules/kuerbis/Term-TablePrint-p6/README.md

   * the `Home` key (or `Ctrl-A`) to jump to the first row of the table, the `End` key (or `Ctrl-E`) to jump to the last row of the table.

-With *keep_header* disabled the `Return` key closes the table if the cursor is on the header row.
+With *keep-header* disabled the `Return` key closes the table if the cursor is on the header row.

-If *keep_header* is enabled and *table_expand* is set to `0`, the `Return` key closes the table if the cursor is on the first row.
+If *keep-header* is enabled and *table-expand* is set to `0`, the `Return` key closes the table if the cursor is on the first row.

-If *keep_header* and *table_expand* are enabled and the cursor is on the first row, pressing `Return` three times in succession closes the table.
-If *table_expand* is set to `1` and the cursor is auto-jumped to the first row, it is required only one `Return` to close the table.
+If *keep-header* and *table-expand* are enabled and the cursor is on the first row, pressing `Return` three times in succession closes the table.
+If *table-expand* is set to `1` and the cursor is auto-jumped to the first row, it is required only one `Return` to close the table.

 If the cursor is not on the first row:

-  * with the option *table_expand* disabled the cursor jumps to the table head if `Return` is pressed.
+  * with the option *table-expand* disabled the cursor jumps to the table head if `Return` is pressed.

-  * with the option *table_expand* enabled each column of the selected row is output in its own line preceded by the column name if `Return` is pressed.
+  * with the option *table-expand* enabled each column of the selected row is output in its own line preceded by the column name if `Return` is pressed.
 Another `Return` closes this output and goes back to the table output.
-If a row is selected twice in succession, the pointer jumps to the head of the table or to the first row if *keep_header* is enabled.
+If a row is selected twice in succession, the pointer jumps to the head of the table or to the first row if *keep-header* is enabled.

-If the width of the window is changed and the option *table_expand* is enabled, the user can rewrite the screen by choosing a row.
+If the width of the window is changed and the option *table-expand* is enabled, the user can rewrite the screen by choosing a row.

-If the option *choose_columns* is enabled, the `SpaceBar` key (or the right mouse key) can be used to select columns - see option [/choose_columns](/choose_columns).
+If the option *choose-columns* is enabled, the `SpaceBar` key (or the right mouse key) can be used to select columns - see option [/choose-columns](/choose-columns).

 ROUTINES
 ========

-print_table
+print-table
 -----------

-`print_table` prints the table passed with the first argument.
+`print-table` prints the table passed with the first argument.

-    print_table( @table, %options );
+    print-table( @table, %options );

 The first argument is an array of arrays.
 The first array of these arrays holds the column names.
 The following arrays are the table rows where the elements are the field values.